forekay12/KaylaTestAPI/README.md

 # *Test API Project in GoLang*

-A GoLang RESTful API Application that accepts records/requests of certain types and prints them out to the console.
-It accepts any request given and prints them out to the console.
-It then marshalls the requests into a GoStruct (georecord object, and device details) and sends them to a DB. *TODO: Skills implemented include: XXX*
+A GoLang RESTful API Application that accepts records/requests of type /geo and /device/info and prints them out to the console.
+It accepts GET, POST, PATCH, PUT, DELETE, HEAD, and OPTIONS requests.
+It then marshalls the requests into a GoStruct (geo object, and device info object) and sends them to MongoDB for storage. *TODO: Skills implemented include: GoLang, HTTP requests, MongoDB*

 ## TODO: How to Run